Giants Waive Deandre Baker; Players Vote for Team Captains - Big Blue Interactive

 The Giants have signed RB Rod Smith and CB Ryan Lewis to their Practice Squad, and terminated the Practice Squad contract of WR Derrick Dillon.

-The 6’3”, 236-pound Smith was originally signed as an undrafted rookie free agent by the Seattle Seahawks after the 2015 NFL Draft.
+The 28-year old, 6’3”, 236-pound Smith was originally signed as an undrafted rookie free agent by the Seattle Seahawks after the 2015 NFL Draft.
 He was released by Seattle in October 2015.
 The Cowboys claimed him off of waivers and he played with the Cowboys until the end of the 2018 season.
 The Giants signed Smith as an unrestricted free agent in May 2019 and waived him from Injured Reserve in September 2019.
 He then spent time with both the Tennessee Titans and Oakland Raiders in 2019.
 Smith has played in 55 regular-season games with two starts, rushing 101 times for 364 yards (3.6 yards per carry) and five touchdowns.
 He also has caught 30 passes for 272 yards and one touchdown.

 The 26-year old, 6’0”, 195-pound Lewis was originally signed by the Arizona Cardinals as an undrafted rookie free agent after the 2017 NFL Draft.
 He has spent time with the Cardinals (2017), New England Patriots (2017-2018), Buffalo Bills (2018), Indianapolis Colts (2019), Philadelphia Eagles (2019), Miami Dolphins (2019), and Washington Football Team (2020).
 Lewis has played in 20 NFL regular-season games with two starts, accruing 43 tackles, eight pass defenses, and one interception.